leandro-jm/nocobase-plugin-whatsapp/README.md

 ### Usage

-To use the plugin, you can download the package into the `XXX` folder and install it in your NocoBase instance by navigating to **Plugin > Add & Update > Upload**.
+To use the plugin, you can download the package into build folder and install it in your NocoBase instance by navigating to **Plugin > Add & Update > Upload**.
 Select the package and click **Submit**.
 After that, simply activate the plugin and configure it according to your chosen provider.

 ### TO-DO